cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/05-systematic.md

 ## Setting it up

-If you have done the fitting tutorial you already have done this part so you may go directly to "Generating uncertanties" Clone this repository and go to the fitting folder.
+If you have done the fitting tutorial you already have done this part so you may go directly to "Generating uncertainties" Clone this repository and go to the fitting folder.

 ```sh